hpcarcher/2014-09-16-imperial/archer/sessions/Test.md

 Defensive programming
 ---------------------

-Suppose someone decides to pass an invalid set of counts to `calculate_percentages`
+Suppose an invalid set of counts are passed to `calculate_percentages`:

     from wordcount import calculate_percentages

     counts = [("software", 1), ("software", -4)]
     print calculate_percentages(counts)

-    $ python test_wordcount.py

 Assume that mistakes will happen and guard against them.
+Defensive programming.

     def calculate_percentages(counts):
       total = 0
       for count in counts:
         assert count[1] >= 0
         total += count[1]

-    $ python test_wordcount.py

-Defensive programming.

 Programs like Firefox  are full of assertions: 10-20% of their code is to check that the other 80-90% is working correctly.